lzjzx1122/FaaSFlow/README.md

     ./wondershaper -a docker0 -c
     ./wondershaper -a docker0 -u 204800 -d 204800
 ```
-and then run the following commands.
+and then run the following commands on the storage node.
 **Remember to restart all `proxy.py` and the `gateway.py` whenever you start the `run.py` script, to avoid any potential bugs.**

 ```